How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

 That pulse technique is key to making a decent cup of coffee (if not a great cup of coffee).
 Grind in short, successive increments, and shake your blender in between grinds.
-Turning on your machine in short bursts will coarsely grind up the beans closest to the blades, and then shaking will allow the larger pieces to fall closer to the bottom blade.
+Turning on your machine in short, quick bursts will coarsely grind up the beans closest to the blades, and then shaking will allow the larger pieces to fall closer to the bottom blade.
 Again, this isn't optimal, but we're talking about life and death here, right?

 A Word About Grind Consistency

 According to Scott Rao, one of the most influential voices in the coffee industry, grind consistency and uniformity are critical to producing the best cup of coffee.
 A consistent grind not only helps evenly extract the desirable flavors from your coffee, but it also helps ensure that each cup you brew is as delicious as the last one.
 An inconsistent grind has a tendency to over-extract some grounds, under-extract others, and can leave the coffee with a “chalky” aftertaste.

 "The whole purpose of grinding our coffee beans is to increase the surface area coming into contact with water.
 And the finer or coarser the grind, the more or less quickly water can pass through it – affecting brew time as well as extraction efficiency." - Perfect Daily Grind

 If you do not have a grinder, the best way to reach a consistent grind in your coffee beans is to grind or crush only a few beans at a time.
 This gives you a much greater measure of control over how fine you make your grounds, as well as a visual cue for the texture and fineness you’re aiming for.
 For a truly uniform grind, go slowly and take care to repeat the same movements, whether you’re using a knife or a blender.